mermaidpurse/wrapsher/docs/decisions.md

 }
 ```

+But it's probably generally better to just implement a `file`-like
+interface.

 <code>use module _version_</code> should be the one way you declare version
 constraints.
 I don't want there to be a Wrapsherfile or separate dependency
 solver outside of the language.
 If you have a dependency and you need a version
 pin, that's a code dependency and belongs in the code.

+Another thing to consider is how remote or third-party modules get loaded,
+and the possibility of signed modules.
+Would it make sense to control
+access to third-party modules via code-signing of some kind?
+Or is it
+enough to rely on DNS and HTTPS security to verify the source location
+is accurate?
+Does code-signing add any actual security?

+## Serialization

+For a variety of use cases, we should be able to round-trip serialized
+constant terms.
+This ties in with being able to substitute parser components
+(so that a wrapsher program can read complex data from an external program),
+concurrency (so that wrapsher processes can communicate with each other)
+and saving/restoring values.
+This might not be much more complicated than
+re-escaping strings (which is easy because escaping is very simple) and
+dumping them, possibly with decoration for wrapping.

+## Concurrency/External Drivers

+Part of using external programs efficiently is, when possible, not forking
+for command substitution for every call.
+For example, it should be possible
+to base the **math** module on `bc` (choosing `bc` over `dc` basically
+for trig functions, so maybe it should be `dc` and there should be a **trig**
+module) where maybe you get a calculator handle back (which represents
+a persistent connection to a `bc` process).
+Need to think carefully because
+it introduces a lot of complexity (what happens when it dies; prompting and
+I/O deadlocks; reading from its stderr and stdout both) when maybe you
+could get a lot of the way there by just crafting a very smart expression
+in the first place.

+But if you need to IPC with `bc` then you need the ability to IPC with other
+wrapsher processes, so maybe there should be a **multiprocess** module
+which forks and keeps handles (sets of fds, probably) open to communicating
+subprocesses, waits for them, etc. You could even do a supervision
+tree, queues and stuff.
+(This requires serialization for message-passing
+on pipes).
+This could be useful enough on its own.

+This goes beyond safe subprocesses (i.e. doing the `fork`, `exec` and
+redirection properly).
+But lots of useful programs work only that way
+so it's probably the first stop (e.g. `jq`).

+So the priority is: safe command invocation and reading of output (required),
+then multiprocessing, then seeing if multiprocessing can be leveraged for
+persistent "command drivers" (are there any others than `bc`?
+Maybe `openssl`)